-Departure from Kuta Bali is around 6:30 am to Padang Bai, where you will get on public ferry to Lembar, Lombok at around 10:00 am arriving around 15:00 pm.
-From Lembar, after fighting off the “porters", you will transfer to a minibus for the two hour plus journey to Bangsal harbor, where you reach the final leg of the journey, a 30 minute boat ride to Gili Air, arriving around sunset.
+Departure from Kuta Bali is around 6:30 am to Padang Bai, where you will get on the public ferry to Lembar, Lombok at around 10:00 am arriving around 15:00 pm.
+From Lembar, after fighting off the “porters", you will transfer to a minibus for the two hours plus journey to Bangsal harbor, where you reach the final leg of the journey, a 30-minute boat ride to Gili Air, arriving around sunset.

 If you don't want to do the whole journey as a package you can make your own way to Padang Bai and buy your own ticket to Lembar.
 The ferry should cost around 26,000 IDR but make sure you buy it from the ticket office as hawkers will try and sell you the tickets for up to 3 times the real price.

 The Ferry company advertises that they leave every hour, but this is rarely the case, and journey times can vary between 4 to 8 hours.
 As there is only 1 docking point the ferries often can sit outside the harbor for an up to a couple of hours waiting for the next boat to leave before you can dock!
 This is not the speediest way to get to Gili Air, but the boat is slow and steady when other methods of arrival are not possible.
 As it is significantly slower than other transport methods, it is also the most affordable.